zeehondman/MemeTextGenerator/README.md

 To use the executable, simply double-click the MemeTextGenerator.exe file.
 Note that you may get a warning that the file is from an unknown publisher and may be unsafe.
 This is because the executable is not signed with a digital certificate.

 To proceed with running the executable, you can click "More info" and then "Run anyway" to launch the program.
-Alternatively, you can obtain a code signing certificate from a trusted third-party provider and sign the executable to prevent this warning message from appearing.